Dating tips for People with Autism:

 - Learn How to Tell If the Other Person Is Interested.

-- What to do on a date: When going out on a date with an autistic person, it is necessary to choose the venue carefully.
+- What to do on a date: When going out on a date with a person with autism, it is necessary to choose the venue carefully.
 If you wish to get to know each other better, head for a place where there are minimal distractions or sources of stress around the individual.
 Try to avoid flashing lights, annoying sounds, excessive crowds which may distract or stress out your partner.
 Better still, organize your date around an activity like mini-golfing or chess which provides structure and regularity.
 Avoid forcing him/her to be part of a group or going to a place where social activity like dancing is expected.

-- Take it slow: Don’t try to push your relationship too quickly because this can cause a lot of stress for the autistic person.
+- Take it slow: Don’t try to push your relationship too quickly because this can cause a lot of stress.
 Take it slow and as far as possible be consistent so your partner can adapt.
-Physical intimacy may take time since many autistic people can have difficulty in expressing their emotions through physical gestures.
+Physical intimacy may take time since many individuals with autism can have difficulty in expressing their emotions through physical gestures.
 In fact at the earlier stage of dating, avoid touching your partner without warning.
 Usually people with high functioning autism do not like to be touched unless they initiate it, like if they tap you on the shoulder.
 Of course one person differs from another and the general pace at which your relationship should move, will depend on your partner’s stage of social development.

 - Overcoming Roadblocks To Getting Married: Keeping the promise of full inclusion for people with intellectual and developmental disabilities includes supporting individuals to date and get married.
 Having a job, going on vacation with friends, spending holidays with family, volunteering, playing on a local softball team or singing on a choir are great ways to experience friendship, love, accomplishment and feeling part of the larger community.
 But they are no substitute for an intimate relationship.